JudicialCouncilOfCalifornia/trialcourt/docs/feature-config-management.md

 ## Config Split, Ignore, and Features

 Questions to ask:
-  - Is this config/module different for every site?
+  - Is this config or module different for every site?
     - (Do NOT add to jcc_components_all_immutable_config feature.)
-  - Is this config/module specifically for development?
+  - Is this config or module specifically for development?
     - (Add to develop config split.)
   - Is this config something that should not be stored in the repo? i.e. API Keys
-    - (Add this to config ignore)
+    - (Add this to config ignore as well as `config/.gitignore`)
   - Is this config that we treat like content that should not be managed as config? i.e. webforms
-    - (Add this to config ignore)
+    - (Add this to config ignore as well as `config/.gitignore`)